GPotoshin/fata-morgana/README.md

 data is stored in a single data structure `FMVideo` most other functions operates on a single instance of `FMVideo`.

+## Ocaml's part

++ `init` function allocates memory for fmvideo and returns a product of video and colorscheme

 # To do list
 - add support to a better format